lcthomas/engl6701s24/course-calendar.md

 ## Week 2: What is Data?
 ### Wednesday, January 31
+- **Please make sure you have created the Google drive folder you will use to house your course work and shared it with me by class time.
+Please share this folder with lct64 at cornell dot edu.**
   - Geoffrey C. Bowker and Susan Leigh Star, “Introduction: To Classify is Human” and Ch 1 “Some Tricks of the Trade in Analyzing Classification,” from *Sorting Things Out: Classification and Its Consequences* (1999)
 - Daniel Rosenberg, “Data Before the Fact,” from *“Raw Data” is an Oxymoron* (2013)
 - Catherine D’Ignazio and Lauren F. Klein, Ch 2 “Collect, Analyze, Imagine, Teach,” from *Data Feminism* (2020), <https://data-feminism.mitpress.mit.edu/pub/ei7cogfn/release/4?readingCollection=0cd867ef>
 - Explore and familiarize yourself with the Trans-Atlantic Slave Trade Database, <https://www.slavevoyages.org/voyage/database>